AmrHalawa1/printf/README.md

 Recreate the C library printf

 _putchar
-dthis function prints an individual character (similar to standard library putchar)
+this function prints an individual character (similar to standard library putchar)

 printf
 The core function where the buffer is defined and freed.
 All other functions are called from here.